The Union Signal: Our Union

+Consolidation

+January 15, 1880, the first publication of the Woman's Temperance Publishing Association (Chicago) made its appearance.
+It was a 16-page weekly temperance paper, The Signal.
+Conceived by Matilda Carse, its editor and publisher was Mary Bannister Willard.
+It represented the W.C.T.U.'s rapidly growing work in western states.
+It was started in a most modest way, a desk room being secured in the rooms of the W.C.T.U.
+The paper from the first became a favorite.
+In a few weeks the circulation had so increased that a publisher had to be engaged.
+In November 1882, The Signal became the national organ of the W.C.T.U. when it was consolidated with Our Union, the monthly paper that had been the organ of the National Society for seven years.

-In 1883, Our Union was consolidated with The Signal, a temperance paper owned and published in Chicago by the Woman's Temperance Publishing Association.
-The Signal had represented the WCTU's rapidly growing work in the west for a period of three years.
-Mary Bannister Willard was its editor, a position which she retained when the consolidation was effected.
+In 1883, the new publication was renamed The Union Signal.
+Mary Bannister Willard retained her position when the consolidation was effected.
 The Union Signal made its first appearance January 4, 1883.
-For twenty years thereafter, the organ was owned and published by the Woman's Temperance Publishing Association of Chicago, which association had full control of the paper financially, its editorial policy being, controlled by the National WCTU.
-On October 10, 1903, the paper was bought outright by the National WCTU and thereafter was edited and published at National Headquarters in Evanston.
+For twenty years thereafter, the organ was owned and published by the Woman's Temperance Publishing Association of Chicago, which association had full control of the paper financially, while its editorial policy was controlled by the National WCTU.
+On October 10, 1903, the paper was bought outright by the National WCTU and thereafter was edited and published at Woman's Christian Temperance Union Administration Building in Evanston.

 The thought and the hope of the early workers for this publication were hoped to inspire the women of future years.
-The keynote for that goal was sounded by Stevens, National President and editor-in-chief, at Los Angeles, California, 1905, when she said:— "I must insist that it is not too much to expect that each local union should maintain a subscription list equal in number to one fourth of its membership.
+The keynote for that goal was sounded by Lillian M. N. Stevens, National WCTU President and editor-in-chief, at Los Angeles, California, 1905, when she said:— "I must insist that it is not too much to expect that each local union should maintain a subscription list equal in number to one fourth of its membership.
 Those unions which have reached this point are to be congratulated, not alone because they have conformed to this request, but because of the great uplift which must inevitably come to a local union and to a community through the liberal reading of The Union Signal."

-Name and motto

 Not only did the paper's name change after the merger, at least in one year, 1894, it dropped the word "The" from its masthead, to read Union Signal.

+Motto

 The paper's motto changed numerous times: